 Two sample Table of Contents are presented in the Appendices.
 The first uses the traditional format, and the second uses the review and research format.
 The samples are provided to show how the pages should be formatted; the content of the pages will match the dissertation content.
 A traditional format dissertation may have more than five chapters.

 Page numbers within the Table of Contents must align precisely along the right margin of the page.
 In Microsoft Word, the student can use the Tabs feature (in the Paragraph menu) to set a right tab at 6” and indicate that it should have a period (…….) leader so that the numbers align correctly.
-Contact The Office of Academic Assistance and Graduate Admissions Doctoral Advisor if there are questions about aligning page numbers.
+Contact The Office of Graduate Student Services or your doctoral advisor if there are questions about aligning page numbers.

 List of Tables